(Disclosure: Some of the links below may be affiliate links)

 VIAC vested benefits account follows the same philosophy as their third pillar offer.
 The idea is to provide high returns (with high equity allocation) with low-cost funds.

 They are basing their accounts on passive funds.
 Since research has shown that active investing does not perform better in the long-term, it is better to invest in the broad market instead of investing in stocks directly.

 Another way they use to cut the costs down is to be a digital company.
 They do not have banking offices (but support is available by email and phone).
 You will access your vested benefits account from the web interface.
 They will likely offer access to your account from your phone as well.

 Interestingly, if you already have an account at VIAC for your third pillar, you do not have a new account!
 You can use the same account to manage both retirement accounts.

-As a reminder, you can only use a vested benefits if you are not employed.
-This is for people between jobs, having left Switzerland, having retired early or such cases.
+As a reminder, you can only use a vested benefits account if you are not employed.
+These accounts are for people between jobs, having left Switzerland, having retired early or such cases.
 For employed people, we, unfortunately, cannot invest in these accounts.